Search Results Within Category "Kidney & Urinary System"

 • The targeted tumor is not clearly visible with ultrasound, MRI or CT.

-• Targeted tumor with adequate margin overlaps the renal pelvis, main renal vessel, ureter, or other vital structure.
+• Targeted tumor with adequate margin overlaps the renal pelvis, main renal vessel, ureter, organ or other vital structure.

 • The treatment of the tumor will not allow an adequate margin (as determined by the investigator).